plotlabs/stanfordcorenlp-python/README.md

-# stanfordcorenlp-python
+# Stanfordcorenlp-python

-Requirements:
+This package is a python wrapper for Stanford-CoreNLP version 3.9.1

+###Requirements:
--Modified Stanford Core-NLP Jar file (included in commit) -Jpype
+1. Stanford Core-NLP Jar file for version 3.9.1\n
--Maven (for building Stanford Core-NLP incase you want to work with customised code)
+2. Python 2.7\n